SunTzunami/gsoc2021_blog_data/week3_check_in.md

 <h2>Second week of coding </h2>
-<p>Welcome to the second weekly check-in.
-I'll be sharing my progress for the second week of coding.</p>
+<p>Welcome to the third weekly check-in.
+I'll be sharing my progress for the third week of coding.</p>
 <h2> What did you do this week? </h2>
 <p> I created an example to demonstrate how one can render multiple bonds (double and triple).
 This required me to write an algorithm to detect bonding.
 I used <a href="https://www.kaggle.com/aekoch95/bonds-from-structure-data">this</a> as a reference and made a few tweaks of my own to detect the presence of double/triple bonds from interatomic distances.
 The math involved in generating the coordinates of bonds was quite intriguing.
 <br>